 Determine if flaws exist.
 If it does, the specimen is rejected for testing.

-Open only the A bottle and conduct a screening test.
+Open only the Sample A container and conduct a screening test.
 Specimens that screen positive will be analyzed again using a completely different testing methodology to confirm the initial result.

 If the specimen tests negative in either test, the result will be reported as a negative.